Genevieve Bell: Career

-She started Intel's first User Experience Group in 2005, as part of Intel's Digital Home Group.
-The company named her an Intel Fellow, their highest technical rank, in November 2008 for her work in the Digital Home Group.
-She rejoined the advanced research and development labs in 2010, when Intel made her the director of their newly forming User Experience Research group.
+Bell started Intel's first User Experience Group in 2005, as part of Intel's Digital Home Group.
+The company named her an Intel Fellow, their highest technical rank, in November 2008, for her work in the Digital Home Group.
+She rejoined the advanced research and development labs in 2010, when Intel made her the director of their new User Experience Research group.
 This group was Intel's first fully integrated user experience research and development group; they worked on questions of big data, smart transportation, next generation image technology and ideas about fear and wonder.
-After steering that group to a range of successes inside and outside the company, she was made a vice president in 2014 and senior fellow in 2016.
+Bell was made an Intel vice president in 2014 and senior fellow in 2016.